Now Accepting Applications for 2023 Northern Tier Shelter Fellowship Program!November 14, 2022

 - Attendance at the virtual Shelter Intensive required.

-- Over the course of the fellowship, design and carry out one or more informal projects focusing on an aspect of interest to the fellow(s) with relevance to their shelter- examples include implementing a new program, changing the intake process, or revamping the adoption experience.
+- Over the course of the fellowship, develop and implement at least one significant positive change in their shelter - examples include implementing a new program, changing the intake process, or revamping the adoption experience.

 How to apply:

 Applicants must be leadership staff working in shelters in Alaska, Washington, Idaho, Montana, North Dakota, Minnesota, or Wisconsin.
 One application per shelter accepted, with up to 2 staff participating.
 Shelters will be selected but individuals participating should be listed on the application with one applicant as the primary fellow.

 - A fully completed online 2023 fellowship application (see the link below this list).

 - A current resume for each staff member participating.

 - A letter of intent, one per shelter (1 page max).
 Describe why your shelter is interested in the fellowship, how you hope it will benefit animals in your shelter or community in the near and/or long-term future, further details on any of the answers above you feel need clarification, and anything else you think we should know as we consider your application.

 - A “change idea”, one per shelter (1 page max).
 If you could make only one change or improvement in your organization during your time as a fellow, what would that be and what would it take?
 Please see fellowship application for more details.

 - A letter of support from shelter management or supervisor (e.g. Shelter Director or Board of Directors if the fellow applicant is Shelter Director).
 “Support” includes not only supporting your participation but also willingness to consider implementing positive, impactful changes in your organization that may stem from this fellowship.

 - 1 letter of reference for primary fellow applicant (preferred as this enables us to get to know you and your shelter best) or two references with contact information if no letter of reference supplied.